bavelsoft/schmoperties/README.md

 except that its value comes from the configuration file, and not from a dependency provider in code.
-`@Named` and `@Inject` are the standard dependency injection annotations from JSR 330, and `@Configured` just causes schmoperties to generat vanilla binding code for the named injection.
+`@Named` and `@Inject` are the standard dependency injection annotations from JSR 330, and `@Configured` just causes schmoperties to generate vanilla binding code for the named injection.

 Currently Guice and Dagger2 are supported.
 See the link below for instructions to load the generated bindings.

+## Overridables Constants

-## Fields that generally don't change in each environment
+This is for fields that generally don't change in each environment.

 ### Example
 	class MyExampleClass {
 		...